 Lusaka is the capital of Zambia.
 It's a modern city, albeit a modern African city.
 In the capital most normal goods and some specialty items are easily available (for a price).
 We've had fun sorting out what we can find some days (vanilla beans! salt-packed capers! tahini! flax seed!) and what we cannot (american-style brown sugar, unsalted butter, decaf anything) and what we can do without (pecans, paper towels, imported tea) and what goes in the cart no matter what the price (unapologetically, NUTELLA!).
 I initially balked at the price of liquid hand soap here but broke down and bought some, imported from Italy, and it is really lovely soap, worth every kwacha!
 In-season fruits and veggies are plentiful and available from the supermarkets (Melissa, Spar, Shoprite) , from farm-produce shops (BizzieBee, Kachelo) or along the side of the road (good for piles of tomatoes, sugar cane, sweet potatoes and what ever is 'in season').
+And I still find it odd that chocolate chips haven't caught on anywhere besides the US.

 Here is a collection of some things from our pantry - or 'larder' if you prefer...